 A virtual Q&A with children 1st

-On the 16th of June, along with three of my frontline colleagues, I will be hosting a conversation about the impact of the coronavirus crisis on children and families across Scotland and sharing some insights about how Children 1st have responded.
-I’d like to invite you to join us, as we respond to your questions about how we have adapted to meet the needs of families and communities.
+On the 16th of June, along with three of my frontline colleagues, I hosted a conversation about the impact of the coronavirus crisis on children and families across Scotland and shared some insights about how Children 1st have responded.

 Our purpose, to keep children safe at home by giving their families the practical, emotional and financial support to keep children protected from harm, has never been more important.
 Many more families are reaching out for support as they struggle to cope.
-In this short blog I wanted to introduce the colleagues who will join me to let you hear more about our work and how we are there for children and their families during this incredibly hard time.
+Below I introduce the colleagues who joined me to let you hear more about our work and how we are there for children and their families during this incredibly hard time.

 Leana Grant, works alongside families and communities in Irvine.
 Leana is passionate about keeping families together and communities connected and strong.
 Through the coronavirus lockdown, Leana has been leading our local team and making sure that children know we are here for them; sending packages with letters, games, activities and school work and making sure children have access to devices so they can connect with us and keep up with school.